Startup vs Commissioning – Short 122

 The startup’s goal is to get the equipment working.
 A startup does NOT focus on peak performance.
 A good startup will typically suffice for a cookie-cutter residential construction.

 Conversely, the goal of commissioning is to optimize the equipment and test the advanced functions.
 Combustion analysis, airflow tests, and dehumidification tests all fall under the “commissioning” umbrella.
-Commissioning is where we use Manual S and Manual J to see if the equipment is appropriate for the home.
+Commissioning is where we refer to Manual S and Manual J designs to ensure the equipment is performing according to design.
 Data collection, especially on sensible and latent capacities, is the core element of commissioning.

 Commissioning also involves checking up on secondary functions, such as checking if heat strips activate during defrost.
 A custom construction plan will require commissioning to ensure that the equipment runs optimally in the uniquely designed space.